Skip to main content

 How does Richmond Career Education and Employment Charter School rank in VA?

-Richmond Career Education and Employment Charter School is ranked #674 out of 1,850 schools in VA.
+Richmond Career Education and Employment Charter School ranks #1,376 of 1,851 schools in VA.

 What is Richmond Career Education and Employment Charter School's MySchoolScout rating?

-Richmond Career Education and Employment Charter School has a composite rating of 7.0 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Richmond Career Education and Employment Charter School has a current MySchoolScout rating of 5.0 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 Is Richmond Career Education and Employment Charter School a charter school?